Samoa national rugby union team: History

 The history of Samoan rugby is filled with provably untrue myths and legends.
 Among them are that the Marist Brothers brought rugby to Western Samoa in 1924 and The Western Samoa Rugby Football Union was formed in 1924.
 Another is that a large tree was growing in the middle of the Apia Park pitch when Samoa played its first test in 1924.

 The man who brought rugby to Samoa was a New Zealand surveyor, Norman Macdonald, who arrived in the country in 1892.
 He organised games on an ad-hoc basis, often against crews from visiting ships.
 Native Samoans were encouraged to play right from the start, and did so.
 During the German colonial era these games still happened on an irregular basis, but the arrival of New Zealand troops in the early stages of World War I meant rugby wasn't far behind.

 The first match for which a score has been preserved was played in 1918 between the Garrison and a Home XV, which the soldiers won 13-6.
 Club rugby began in 1923 when four clubs - Barbarians, Nomads, Rovers and United - contested the first championship.
 Matches were played at Pilot Point, and that ground did have a tree inside the playing area; the newspaper reports often mentioned it.
-By the end of that season developemnt work was beginning at Apia Park; the ground was levelled and a football pitch was prepared, cleared of all weeds and made up to international size.
+By the end of that season development work was beginning at Apia Park; the ground was levelled and a football pitch was prepared, cleared of all weeds and made up to international size.

 On 18 August 1924, Western Samoa played its first international against Fiji in the capital Apia, the visitors winning 6–0.
 The match was played at 7 am to allow the Samoans time to get to work afterwards and the ship taking the Fijian team to Tonga to make its sailing time.
 The return match, a month later, was won 9–3 by Samoa.

 The Apia Rugby Union was formed in 1927, with eight clubs, and affiliated to the New Zealand Rugby Union that year.
 The Western Samoa Rugby Union wasn't formed as the governing body until 1958.

 Club rugby changed formats in 1936, becoming a mercantile competition with business house teams replacing the village sides.
 This carried on until 1940, when the game closed down during World War II.
 It was resumed in 1946 and had another brief hiatus until a full club competition was played in 1953; this has run uninterrupted since.